Wits-SG/CGV-Project/docs/Scenes.md

 in here.
 This is predominantly for any code that is executed once and does not rely on anything that needs to be loaded.

-Any [constructs](Constructs.md) need to be created and added to the scene here.

 This method gets called once.

 ### Load